neo4j-product-examples/snowflake-graph-analytics/QuickStarts/Louvain-Community-Detection.md

 ORDER BY
   community_size DESC, fraud_count DESC;
 ```
 You can use plotly as a visualization package and explore more.
 Nodes that cluster closely represent communities of highly interconnected users.
+Find more on exploratory analysis and demos [here](https://github.com/neo4j-product-examples/snowflake-graph-analytics).
 You can immediately spot the tight clusters (possible fraud rings) versus the loosely connected periphery.
 ![alt text](https://github.com/neo4j-product-examples/snowflake-graph-analytics/blob/main/QuickStarts/images/communities%20visualization.png)